Do you want the look of a beautiful, green lawn all year round without all the challenges of keeping Tall Fescue looking good in the warm south?

 With other Bermudagrasses, such as Tifway, perennial rye can be overseeded, but you must spray a selective herbicide in the spring to kill the rye so that the warm season lawn can begin growing properly.

 However, with the combination of a robotic lawn mower and TifTuf, there is no need to spray out the ryegrass with chemicals.
 The robot does the trick and gives TifTuf the space it needs to green up.

 The best time to overseed is in the autumn.
 Keep in mind that you cannot overseed your TifTuf if you’ve already completed a fall application of pre-emergent.
 But you can plan for next year!

 5 Easy Steps to Overseeding your TifTuf:

 - Lower your mower setting by 1 increment to cut some top growth off.
 This opens the canopy to allow the seed to reach your soil.
 Don’t lower it too much – you don’t want to scalp the lawn.
 One notch should be enough.
-(With an Automower 430X or 450X that’s easy since you can lower the mower height from the app even when you are at work!)

 - Blow off any grass clippings, leaves or debris that might be on your lawn.

 - Spread your perennial ryegrass at a rate of 7-8 lbs. per 1,000 square feet.

 - Make sure your passes with the spreader are even and try to eliminate overlap.